Massachusetts music

 payable by credit card to PineTree Productions

-for $18.00, through safe and secure PayPal,
+through safe and secure PayPal,

-click on the button below.
+click the "Add to Cart" button below.

 After you have made your payment

-EASTER CONCERT CD
+EASTER CONCERT by E.A.
+Jones

 World Premiere of a Cantata

 In 1881, E.A.
-Jones completed a dramatic cantata, Song of Our Saviour.
+Jones completed a dramatic cantata,

-It was his masterpiece and is a work that deserves to be heard again.
+It was his masterpiece and is a work

-This important 19th century masterpiece was discovered at the Stoughton Historical Society by musicologist, Roger Hall, in 1980.
+by musicologist, Roger Hall, in 1980.

 It was edited for performance by Dr. Raymond Fahrner.

-this majestic work and hear music samples from a CD with the complete cantata (AMRC 0029)-- click here
+1992 of this majestic work (AMRC CD 0029)-- click here

 Stoughton's Two Musical Societies